ZisElite/cmtl/documents/documentation/Scenes/open library.tscn.md

 This screen is visible after pressing the *open library* button in main menu.
 In the middle there is a scroll area with all the existing libraries.
 If a library is selected and click confirm, it loads in the *library view*.
 If delete is clicked, it deletes the library and removes it from the list.
-Cancel returns to the main menu
+Cancel returns to the main menu.

+#v0-6 Added a text display to show if the deletion/open of the library was successful or not and why.